 It's your body's natural response to stress and can be really useful in pushing you to be at your best for things like giving a presentation or sitting an exam.

 However, when anxiety isn't managed well it can be crippling and you may find yourself socially withdrawing or avoiding potentially stressful situations.
 This can affect your academic performance as well as your social and personal life.

-Having this knowledge gives you confidence to start doing the things you want to do whilst exploring your true capabilities - without feeling crippled by anxiety on a daily basis.
+Having this knowledge will give you the confidence to start doing the things you want to do whilst exploring your true capabilities - without feeling crippled by anxiety on a daily basis.